djalbat/murmuration/README.md

 There are several points worth noting:

-* A local `using()` function has been employed rather the function supplied by the package, because the `Statement` class it utilities has been extended.
-See the relevant subsection below for more details.
-* Each operation provides a connection and a context as well as the `abort`, `proceed` and `compoete` callbacks.
-These allow the result of the execution to determine whether the application should abort, proceed to the next operation or complete, respectively.
 * The `where()` method takes a plain old JavaScript object.
 * The `one()` method takes a handler that is called if one row is returned.
 * The `else()` method takes a handler that is called in all other cases.